 High Frame Rate Content with a relative rate greater than 24 frames per second for

-Hybrid Log-Gamma OETF, EOTF, and OOTF as defined in
+Hybrid Log-Gamma Hybrid Log-Gamma OETF, EOTF, and OOTF as defined in source localization in azimuth, elevation and distance, and provides an increased sense of sound envelopment.

 BT.2100 [5].